Spain Entry Requirements

 Restricted Items

-- Cultural artifacts and antiques - items over 50 years old may require export certificates from country of origin
+- Cultural artifacts/antiques - may require export certificate from country of origin

 Health Requirements